kd0aij/matrixpilot_old/MAVLink/README.txt

 	comm_send_ch(chan, msg->ck_b);
   }

-* Added all the *.h files in MAVLink directory and MAVLink/Common directory to the MPLAB project list for MatrixPilot (relative file addressing).
+* Added all the *.h files in MAVLink include directory and MAVLink/include/common directory to the MPLAB project list for MatrixPilot (relative file addressing).
   (we are currently only using the "common" message types.